Overview of Nar Phu Valley Trek

 - Experience a culture that derives from Tibet, complete with prayer stones that are one-of-a-kind and colorful monasteries

-The trek to Nar Phu Valley can be done during the rainy monsoon months of June through August, as well as during either of the two busiest times of year for tourists (March-May and September-November).
+The trek to Nar Phu Valley is accessible throughout the year and can even be done during the rainy monsoon months of June through August, as well as during either of the two busiest times of year for tourists (March-May and September-November) is also considered the best season for the Nar Phu Valley Trek.
 Even though mudslides and landslides may block the roads to and from Besisahar in the highlands during the monsoon, the trip can still be fun at this time.
-It's possible that the high pass will be blocked by snow during the winter months of December through February.
+The high pass may be blocked by snow during the winter months of December through February.